 Show your loyal customers how much you value them by setting up a loyalty program.
 It could be that you reward customers with points and vouchers that are redeemable against future purchases.
 Or perhaps they have early access to limited-time deals or promotions on special occasions.

 Boost your reviews

-Make it really quick and easy for customers to review your outlet, whether that’s on social media, your website itself, or on a business listing.
+Make it easy for customers to review your business, whether that’s on social media, your website itself, or on a business listing.
 Include a review link in post-order emails and respond to as many reviews as you can, even if it’s just to say thank you.